For Parents & Caregivers

 - Live Cams: Monterey Bay Aquarium, San Diego Zoo, and Antelope Valley Poppy Reserve: Change up the scenery by enjoying live footage from these entertaining creatures and views.

-- Testing and Educational Reference Center: All you need is your Yolo County Library card to get ahead of the curve by studying for the SAT, GED, and ACT.
+- Learning Express Library: All you need is your Yolo County Library card to get ahead of the curve by studying for the SAT, GED, and ACT.

 - Monterey Bay Aquarium Lesson Plans Curriculum and resources for grades Pre K – 12.
 Exhibits in real-time on their webcams and explore games and activities for all ages.